Region 2 Newsroom

-GSA’s Northeast and Caribbean region issues news releases and media advisories, and provides online information on projects and activities within New York, New Jersey, Puerto Rico and the U.S. Virgin Islands.
+Welcome to the Northeast and Caribbean Region’s newsroom.
+Here you will find news briefs, media releases, advisories, and more providing information on regional projects, accomplishments, and activities within New York, New Jersey, Puerto Rico and the U.S. Virgin Islands.

-- Reference Library - bulletins, extracts of executive orders, speeches, regulations and other documents about GSA.
+GSA National Newsroom provides up-to-date information on programs, initiatives, and news of importance to GSA Clients.
+GSA's Reference Library includes the latest bulletins, extracts of executive orders, speeches, regulations and other documents about GSA.

 News Around the Northeast and Caribbean Region